-This Online Safety policy was approved by the Governing Body on: Date: September 2016 The implementation of this Online Safety policy will be monitored by the: Online Safety Co-ordinator ECM Committee Monitoring of this policy will take place at regular intervals: Termly The Full Governing Body will receive a report on the implementation of the Online Safety policy generated by the monitoring group (which will include anonymous details of Online Safety incidents).
-Annually The Online Safety Policy will be reviewed annually, or more regularly in the light of any significant new developments in the use of the technologies, new threats to Online Safety or incidents that have taken place.
-The next anticipated review date will be: Annually Should serious Online Safety incidents take place, the following external persons/agencies should be informed:
+This Online Safety policy was approved by the Local Governing Body on: Date: 24 th November 2021 The implementation of this Online Safety policy will be monitored by the: Lead Governor for Safeguarding: - Simon Cohen Local Governing Board Monitoring of this policy will take place at regular intervals: Termly The Full Governing Body will receive a report on the implementation of the Online Safety policy generated by the monitoring group (which will include anonymous details of Online Safety incidents).
+Annually The Online Safety Policy will be reviewed annually, or more regularly in the light of any significant new developments in the use of the technologies, new threats to Online Safety or incidents that have taken Annually place.
+The next anticipated review date will be: Should serious Online Safety incidents take place, the following external persons/ agencies should be informed: U